© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cairns on Cefn Bryn is a scheduled monument protected by Cadw under reference GM038.
 View the official record →

-Cairns on Cefn Bryn is a round cairn located on the ridge of Cefn Bryn in the Gower Peninsula, Wales, dating to the prehistoric period.
+Cairns on Cefn Bryn is a round cairn situated on the moorland plateau of Cefn Bryn in the Gower Peninsula, Swansea, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM038.

 Cairns on Cefn Bryn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cairns on Cefn Bryn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM038.